fleola/my-app/components-new-app/README.md

-## SWR - 02
+## SWR - 03

-Modify the useGithubUser hook so that, if the username is null, no request is made.
+Modify the useGithubUser hook so that it returns a function to manually refetch the data when invoked.